FociSolutions/github-foundations/organizations/ASSESSMENT_TOOL.md

     gh_foundations check <org-slug>
 ```

-Where `<org-slug>` is the organization slug to check.
+`<org-slug>` is the organization slug to check.
 See the [documentation](https://github.com/FociSolutions/github-foundations-cli/blob/main/README.md#check) for more information.